PARIJAH DIARIES 13

 You know what you are!

 It would not go away.
-I’d long since emptied my stomach in the bathroom and over the wall.
-The devil didn’t stink, that was me.
+I’d repeatedly emptied my stomach, once in the bathroom and twice over the wall of the terrace.
+It wasn’t the devil that stank, it was me.

 Over and over.